 If an employer decides that a voluntary approach is not sufficient, then it could consider making the use of the pass compulsory.
-For employees who are unvaccinated, this will mean compulsory lateral flow testing unless they have already tested positive for Covid-19 in a PCR test in the previous six months.
+For employees who are unvaccinated, this will mean compulsory lateral flow testing.
 Employers will need to consider how staff should obtain the tests, whether they should do the tests at home or as part of an ongoing workplace testing programme, and any national minimum wage issues – see our workplace testing FAQs for more information.
 Employers will also need to consider difficult issues about pay if an employee does not take a lateral flow test in time to achieve a valid pass.
 Any approaches taken, including regarding disciplinary action, should be recorded in a written policy communicated to staff in advance.
 It would also be advisable to ensure that employers consult with employees about the use of the Covid pass as part of their consultation on health and safety arrangements.

 What if we make it compulsory and then someone refuses?